This article is the second in a series of interviews about dressing in monochrome.

 Elizabeth: My mother died a couple years ago at one hundred and four, and she had macular degeneration.
 But she could see in her periphery and she could always see me.
 We’d go walking together.
 She loved me being green.
 I’ve had a long life and have been through a lot and have my design studio and this and that.
 But when people see me they just see the Green Lady.
 That’s fine.

-Alice Hines is Vestoj’s online editor.
+Alice Hines is Vestoj’s online editor and a writer in New York City.